Stamkos, Kucherov lead Lightning past Red Wings 3-2

 Tampa Bay's top-ranked NHL power play went 2 for 6.
 Detroit converted one of five chances.

 NOTES: Vasilevskiy is 5-0-0 against the Red Wings. ...
 Detroit LW Andreas Athanasiou, who agreed to a one-year contract Oct.
-20, was in the lineup for the first time.
-He played 12:07 and had three shots. ...
+20, was in the lineup for the first time. ...
 Tampa Bay C Cedric Paquette (upper-body injury) missed his fourth straight game and is expected to be out two more weeks.

 UP NEXT